-Wednesday, July 3rd 2019, 2:00 pm - Extreme heat days are an occasional fact of life in Canada, and should be taken seriously.
+Wednesday, June 23rd 2021, 11:42 am - Extreme heat days are an occasional fact of life in Canada during late-spring and summer, and should be taken seriously.

 When it is that hideously hot, it's usually a good idea to treat the risks with respect, and take steps to protect yourself.